-RE 12.12.8
+RE 12.11.8 (or 12.9-10.8)

-Silver-leaved Ironbark woodland on older volcanic rocks
+Silver-leaved and narrow-leaved Ironbark woodland on metamorphic rocks

 Grassy woodlands containing Narrow-leaved Ironbark (Eucalyptus crebra) and Silver-leaved Ironbark (Eucalyptus melanophloia) grow on the hills and ranges throughout much of South East Queensland (SEQ).
-The ironbark woodlands have a relatively open canopy of trees, a sparse cover of dense sward of grasses.
+The ironbark woodlands have a relatively open canopy of trees, a sparse cover of shrubs and a dense sward of grasses.

-Ironbark woodlands, such as Regional Ecosystem (RE) 12.12.8, provide a range of important services for people, including native pasture for cattle grazing and plentiful pollen for honey production.
+Ironbark woodlands, such as Regional Ecosystem (RE) 12.11.8, provide a range of important services for people, including native pasture for cattle grazing and plentiful pollen for honey production.
 Ironbark trees provide durable structural timbers and the timbered hills provide a scenic backdrop.